Last updated date: March 27, 2026 | 4:43 pm

 partners are liable for it.
 The partners’ assets are also unprotected.

-An advantage of a partnership is you’re not alone in running the business.
+An advantage of a partnership is that you’re not alone in running the business.
 Partnerships

 distribute the workload and decision-making among multiple individuals, reducing the burden